csci1710/public-examples/cnf/gen/README.md

 The formula is encoded with variables `p_{i,j}` for `i` in `[m]` and `j` in `[n]` where the intended meaning is that `p_{i,j}` is `True` when pigeon `i` flies into hole `j`.

+**Note well: the use of `p` in the above is taken from the cnfgen comments.
+It is unconnected to the CNF problem description in the first line of the output, which follows DIMACS in using `p cnf X Y` to define the boolean problem.**

 #### [K-coloring of graphs](https://github.com/MassimoLauria/cnfgen/blob/master/cnfgen/families/coloring.py)

 The variables are of the form `x_{v,c}` where `v` is a vertex and `c` a color.